ENTROPY_SRC HWIP Technical Specification

 Description

-This IP block provides an entropy source that is capable of using a PTRNG noise source to generate random values in a manner that is compliant both with FIPS (though NIST SP 800-90B) and CC (AIS31) recommendations.
+This IP block provides an entropy source that is capable of using a PTRNG (Physical True Random Number Generator) noise source to generate random values in a manner that is compliant both with FIPS (though NIST SP 800-90B) and CC (AIS31) recommendations.

-The random values generated by this block serve as non-deterministic seeds for the CSRNG block.
+At a high-level, the ENTROPY_SRC block, when enabled, will continuously collect entropy bits from the PTRNG noise source, perform health tests on the collected entropy bits, pack them, send them through a conditioning unit, and finally store them into a FIFO.
+The content of this FIFO can either be sent out through a hardware interface or alternatively (but not simultaneously) read by firmware over the TL-UL bus.
+The random values generated by the ENTROPY_SRC block serve as non-deterministic seeds for the CSRNG block.
 The outputs of the CSRNG are then used either directly by firmware or are distributed to other hardware blocks through the Entropy Distribution Network.

 • The Repetition Count test, which screens for stuck-bits, or a complete failure of the PTRNG noise source,